S-Train (Korail)

-S-Train (aka Namdo Sea Sightseeing Train) is a South Korean tourist train operated by Korail.
+S-Train (a.k.a.
+Namdo Sea Sightseeing Train) is a South Korean tourist train operated by Korail.
 The train began operations in 2013 and transports tourists through southern South Korea.

 Overview

 The train began running on September 27, 2013, and travels two routes, one from Busan to Yeosu in South Jeolla Province and another from Gwangju in South Jeolla Province to Masan in South Gyeongsang Province.
 The double routes operate at the same time from different directions and meet at the Hadong station in South Gyeongsang Province where passengers can transfer to the other train.
 One of the stops is Suncheon, with nearby Suncheon Bay, hosts of the 2013 Suncheon Garden Expo Korea.

 The letter "S" in the name stems from "south", the S-shaped route along the curvy shape of the South Sea of Korea,"slow", "sea" and "sightseeing".
 The train is distinguished with its slow travel pace.